VeryGoodOpenSource/very_good_cli/CONTRIBUTING.md

 3. Ensure you have a meaningful [semantic][conventional_commits_link] commit message.

 4. Add tests!
 Pull Requests without 100% test coverage will **not** be approved.
-If you're unsure on how to do so watch our [Testing Foundamentals Course](https://www.youtube.com/watch?v=M_eZg-X789w&list=PLprI2satkVdFwpxo_bjFkCxXz5RluG8FY).
+If you're unsure on how to do so watch our [Testing Fundamentals Course](https://www.youtube.com/watch?v=M_eZg-X789w&list=PLprI2satkVdFwpxo_bjFkCxXz5RluG8FY).

 5. Ensure the existing test suite passes locally: